A winter break is nice but every gardener longs for warmer weather in the wintertime. Here’s what gardeners can do in the wintertime.

 All of the pots and containers that I used to start my seedlings each year get a real workout.
 They often get used 3 or 4 times during an average season.
-That much use introduces the chance of soil borne diseases or fungi.
-So it is a good idea to clean up your seedling pots each year and December is the perfect time!
+That much use introduces the chance of soil-borne diseases or fungi.
+So it is a good idea to clean up your seedling pots each year and December is a perfect time!

 Plan Next Years Garden

-Go though your stock of seeds and throw out any seed packets that are more than 4 or 5 years old.
-Use this time to prepare a list of seeds that you need to buy for next springs garden.
+Go through your stock of seeds and throw out any seed packets that are more than 4 or 5 years old.
+Use this time to prepare a list of seeds that you need to buy for next spring’s garden.
 Getting that list ready now will help you when all the seed catalogs show up in late winter.